 Smaller summer varieties can be grown in containers that are at least 18 inches wide.
 The larger the container you can use the better.
 A large container will require less frequent watering.

-Your chosen container should be clean and have drainage holes in the bottom.
+Your chosen container for squash should be clean and have drainage holes in the bottom.
 Fill with good general purpose compost and plant as above.
 Mulch the top of the container to further benefit the plant and help reduce moisture loss.

 Growing squash can also be done in grow bags.
 Plant one squash per bag.
 As the bags are shallower than containers you will need to water far more frequently.